apache/druid/docs/querying/using-caching.md

 The separation of concerns, usage and population, lets you include cached results for queries on uncommon data without polluting the cache with results that are unlikely to be reused by other queries, for example, large reports or queries on very old data.

-To use caching, it must be enabled in the settings for at least one service in the runtime properties.
-By default, per-query cache is enabled on Historicals.
+To use caching, it must be enabled in the settings for the service to perform caching in the service's runtime properties.
+By default, per-segment cache is enabled on Historicals.
 For individual queries, you can control cache usage and population within the query context.

 ## Enabling query caching on Historicals